FrancisRussell/zoog/README.md

   invalid.
 This option makes it possible to specify tags which contain newlines which would otherwise fail to be parsed correctly from a comment file.

-* `-c COMMENT_FILE, --commentfile COMMENT_FILE`: In append and write modes, the tags to added will be read from this file in addition to those specified on the command line.
-In list mode, tags will be written to this file.
-Tags are read and written in `NAME=VALUE` format, with one tag per line.
-If `-` is specified for the file name, standard-input and standard-output will be used for reads and writes, respectively.
+* `-I COMMENT_FILE, --tags-in COMMENT_FILE`: In append and write modes, the tags to added will be read from this file in addition to those specified on the command line.
+Tags are read in `NAME=VALUE` format, with one tag per line.
+If `-` is specified for the file name, tags will be read from standard-input.

+* `-O COMMENT_FILE, --tags-out COMMENT_FILE`: In list mode, tags will be written to this file.
+Tags are read in `NAME=VALUE` format, with one tag per line.
+If `-` is specified for the file name, tags will be written to standard output.

 `opuscomment` only has knowledge of UTF-8.
 Usage on systems where UTF-8 is not the character encoding scheme in use may encounter issues.